masters3d/ingenio/media/README.md

-Will be using mermaid.js to create some graphics.
+Will be using mermaid.js to create some graphics embedded in markdown files.
+In cases where the inlined markdown preview does not work, please use the below exteion to open the .mmd files.

 VS Extension used:
 https://github.com/tomoyukim/vscode-mermaid-editor